brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 which is the Oja's Hebbian learning rule.

 K-means has 2 main problems:
-- forces orces the clusters to be spherical, but sometimes it is desirable to have elliptical clusters;
+- forces the clusters to be spherical, but sometimes it is desirable to have elliptical clusters;
 - each element can only belong to a cluster, but this may not always be a good choice;

 Both problems are fixed with Gaussian [Mixture Models](https://en.wikipedia.org/wiki/Mixture_model). a mixture model corresponds to the mixture distribution that represents the probability distribution of observations in the overall population.

 <div class="alert alert-warning" role="alert">